wanamelon/prototype_monorepo/roller/dev_notes.md

 [ ] Items: PiggyBank.
 Every hit on adjacent adds its value to the bank, has interest.
 Boom after 10 hits [ ] Items: Combo - hit N ascending count values in row gives value = N x last (each time) [ ] Items: Status effects last longer
+[ ] Items: Crop code could be a lot simpler!
 [ ] Items: Mini ball which briefly hits other coins (can trigger events) [ ] Design: Item system design more generic
 [ ] Design: Clean up unused code in item system and related